andersonheidrich/andersonheidrich/README.md

+## 👋 Hi there!
+I'm Anderson Heidrich Leite!

+I am a Front-End Developer with 3 years of experience in React.js, JavaScript, and TypeScript, working on the development and maintenance of systems focused on data interpretation.
+I’ve created efficient and responsive interfaces that supported the analysis of customer profiles in the restaurant sector.

+Throughout my journey, I have actively contributed to projects that helped companies better understand customer behavior by providing useful insights to support daily decision-making—always with a focus on delivering functional, intuitive solutions centered on the user experience.

+Passionate about technology, I am constantly seeking continuous improvement.

 ## 👋 Olá!
 Meu nome é Anderson Heidrich Leite!

 Sou um Desenvolvedor Front-End com 3 anos de experiência em React.js, JavaScript e TypeScript, onde atuei no desenvolvimento e manutenção de sistemas voltados à interpretação de dados, criando interfaces eficientes e responsivas que auxiliaram na análise de perfis de clientes no segmento de restaurantes.